AliKHaliliT/EtugenEke/README.md

 - The admin panel is built using [SQLAlchemy Admin](https://github.com/aminalaee/sqladmin).
 - Data is validated using [Pydantic](https://pydantic-docs.helpmanual.io/).

+The servers uses Python's [logging](https://docs.python.org/3/library/logging.html) module for logging.
+The logs are stored in the `logs` folder.

 The server contains unique token generation for password reset.
 Given a valid request is made to the `/actions/forgot_password/` endpoint, a token is generated and sent to the user's email.
 The token is then used to verify the user's identity when they get redirected to the `/pages/password_reset` endpoint by clicking the link in the email and opening the `/pages/user_action` endpoint.
 The `/pages/user_action` endpoint is also used to choose where to redirect the user based on the device they are using.
 If the user is on a mobile device, and has the coprrespounding app, [AkAna](https://github.com/AliKHaliliT/AkAna), installed, they will get redirected to the app using the DeepLinking Mechanism, and if they are on a desktop, they are redirected to the `/pages/password_reset` endpoint which contains a form to reset the password.
 The token is generated using python's `secrets` module.
 No time-based invalidation is used, instead, the token is invalidated once it is used to reset the password.
 So on a production scenario, the token should be invalidated after a certain amount of time.
 Also, other proper security measures should be taken into consideration instead of the one curretly used as this is just a simple dummy implementation.

 The reset password functionality on the desktop looks like below: